jaspector

 Building permit required for most new structures, construction, structural modifications, renovations, and demolition within the City of Priest River.

+Not all construction work requires a permit in Priest River, ID.
 The following work is generally exempt: One-story detached accessory structures (tool shed, storage shed) ≤200 sq ft; Fences not exceeding 6 feet in height; Retaining walls not exceeding 4 feet in height; Sidewalks and driveways.
 Note: Exemptions subject to specific square-footage and type limits.
 Confirm edge cases with Building Department.
+When in doubt, confirm with the local building department before starting work.